braysia/CellTK/README.md

 1. preprocess: img -> img
 2. segment: img -> labels
 3. subdetect: labels (and img) -> labels
-4. tracking: labels -> labels
+4. tracking: labels -> labels (where tracked objects have the same value over time)
-5. postprocess: labels -> labels
+5. postprocess: labels -> labels (where tracked objects have the same value over time)